 Transfer students that have completed marching band courses at another university may count those courses towards the SHSU Marching Band credit requirements.
 However, transfer students will not receive a stipend until the second year of participation in BMB.

 Students with physical limitations will need to formally request a waiver (include all medical documentation) to be excluded from marching.
 Students are not excused from the marching band credit requirement for reasons such as work, teaching lessons, other class conflicts, etc.

 All music majors must complete a major ensemble each semester.
 For Wind and Percussion majors, only Wind Ensemble and Marching Band will satisfy major ensemble requirements during the Fall semester.
 Students that make Wind Ensemble must still participate in marching band until the marching band requirement has been satisfied.

 Please be aware that you will be on your own for meals.
-Dining hall service begins on August 20.
-BMB will have food at the evening social events on August 14 and 15.
+Dining hall service begins on August 15.
+BMB will have food at the evening social events on during the week of summer band.

 Be sure to complete the online registration form for summer band so we will know to expect you for the color guard camp.
 We will make the hotel reservations based on the online registration information.
 Please email Dr. Gibbs if you do NOT need a hotel room for the color guard camp.

 Please be aware that you will be on your own for meals.
-Dining hall service begins on Thursday, August 20.
-BMB will have food at the evening social events on Monday and Tuesday, August 14 and 15.
+Dining hall service begins on August 15.
+BMB will have food at the evening social events on during summer band.

 Must I attend summer band rehearsals?